biblequiz/BibleQuiz.com/_pages/history/2024/nationals/first-time.md

 Welcome to National Finals!
 We're glad to have you celebrate a full week of studying and competing on God's Word in Dallas, TX.

-First, we highly recommend reading over the [Frequently Asked Questions]({% link _pages/history/2024/nationals/faq.md %}).
+We highly recommend reading over the [Frequently Asked Questions]({% link _pages/history/2024/nationals/faq.md %}).
+This will help answer both logistical and competition-related questions.

+Next, we also recommend joining the Discord server for Nationals.
+Discord is the platform where you will find the latest announcements and news throughout the week.
+Plus, it is also a great place to connect with the community by finding a ride to/from the airport, setting up a time for fellowship in the lobbies, scheduling your team photos, and much more.
+Complete instructions on how to get setup and running with Discord is [available here]({% link _pages/discord.md %}).

-Second, if you have any questions, reach out to the National TBQ Coordinator—Pastor Bernie Elliot—at [PastorBernie@BibleQuiz.com](mailto:pastorbernie@biblequiz.com).
+If you have any questions, reach out to the National TBQ Coordinator—Pastor Bernie Elliot—at [PastorBernie@BibleQuiz.com](mailto:pastorbernie@biblequiz.com).

 Here's a quick view of what the worship, quizzing, and fellowship moments looked like at National Finals last year.